BjoernKW/Freshcard/README.md

 Rethinking business cards.

 This is the Freshcard server backend code.
-The UI is available under https://github.com/BjoernKW/FreshcardUI
+The UI is available at https://github.com/BjoernKW/FreshcardUI